cruncha-cruncha/palindrome/README.md

 - The `DeleteAllMessages` endpoint was not required, but was convenient during testing
 - `PUT` was chosen over `PATCH`, as the endpoint effectively replaces a message in it's entirety
-- Favour using a plural noun ('messages' not 'message'), especially if there's a "get all" endpoint
+- Plural nouns are favoured over singular ('messages' not 'message'), especially if there's a "get all" endpoint

 ### Request/Response Payloads